georgeslabreche/opssat-smartcam/train/README.md

 ## Introduction

 **This is only a guideline on how to get started with training models for the SmartCam app on-board the OPS-SAT Spacecraft.
-Obtaining robust models requires customized training, in-depth training analysis, and model optimization techniques that are not covered in these instructions.**
+Obtaining robust models requires customized training, in-depth training analysis, fine-tuning, and model optimization techniques that are not covered in these instructions.**

 ### Summary
 - Use Transfer Learning to train models that classify OPS-SAT thumbnail images.